Sadhill94/xsn-dex-bug-reports/README.md

 php artisan db:seed --class=UserSeeder
 ```

-To test the render with issues and files
+To test the render with issues and files, uncomment the Issue and FileSeeder on the DatabaseSeeder.php and run
 ```bash
 php artisan migrate:fresh --seed
 ```